Skip to content

 Loading tool...

-What Decode/Encode JWT Does
+About Decode/Encode JWT

 Decode/Encode JWT is a free browser-based utility for inspecting JSON Web Tokens and generating sample token structures from header and payload JSON.
 It is especially useful for developers, QA teams, API integrators, and security-minded operators who need a quick way to understand what a token contains during authentication debugging.
 Instead of manually splitting a token and base64-decoding it in a console, you can paste it into the tool and immediately see the decoded header and payload in readable JSON.
 JWTs are widely used in modern authentication and authorization flows because they can carry claims in a compact, URL-safe format.
 A typical token contains a header, payload, and signature.
 The header describes the algorithm, the payload contains claims such as `sub`, `exp`, or role information, and the signature is used to verify integrity.
 When debugging auth issues, developers often need to inspect only the readable parts first.
 That is exactly where a decoder becomes useful.
 The encode side of the tool is equally helpful in test environments.
 You can draft a header and payload JSON object and produce a structurally correct sample token for demos, QA, or educational purposes.
 It is important to remember that the generated token here uses a placeholder signature and is not a secure, signed production credential.
 This tool is for inspection and workflow assistance, not for issuing trusted authentication tokens.
 JWT debugging comes up often in API work, identity integrations, SSO troubleshooting, and local development.
 A simple token viewer can save time by revealing obvious issues such as missing claims, invalid JSON, wrong `alg` values, or malformed structure.
 Because everything happens in the browser, the tool is fast enough to use during everyday implementation work.
 Paste, inspect, and move on without opening external libraries or building throwaway scripts.